An Exponential Lower Bound on the Complexity of Regularization Paths: Introduction

 To avoid confusion: our construction does not just show that some particular algorithm needs exponentially many steps to compute the solution path, but indeed shows that \emph{any} algorithm reporting the solution path will need exponential time, because the path in our example is unique and has exponentially many bends.
 For a brief overview on existing solution path algorithms see the following Section~\ref{sec:solPathAlgos}.

-Conceptually, our construction is motivated by fact that the standard SVM is equivalent to the geometric problem of finding the closest distance between two polytopes.
-In this geometric framework, we employ the \emph{Goldfarb cube}, which originally served to prove that the \emph{simplex algorithm} for linear programming needs an exponential number of steps under some pivot rule.
-However, we note that the proofs for our construction do not require geometry.
+Conceptually, our construction is motivated by the fact that the standard SVM is equivalent to the geometric problem of finding the closest distance between two polytopes.
+In this geometric framework, we employ the \emph{Goldfarb cube}, which originally served to prove that the \emph{simplex algorithm} for linear programming needs an exponential number of steps under some pivot rule \cite{goldfarbExpSimplex}.
 We will formally and algebraically define our instance of the program~(\ref{eq:pQP}), and we formally prove optimality of the constructed solutions by means of the standard KKT conditions.
-This also implies that our construction could probably also be modified to give a lower bound complexity for other instances of parameterized quadratic programs~(\ref{eq:pQP}), not restricted to SVMs.
+This also implies that our construction could probably be modified to give a lower bound complexity for other instances of parameterized quadratic programs~(\ref{eq:pQP}), not restricted to SVMs.
+Continuing this line of research, \cite{Mairal:2012wu} has recently constructed an example of exponential path complexity for Lasso regression, by using a different (non-geometric) proof technique.

-\subsection{Solution path algorithms}
+\subsection{Solution Path Algorithms}

+Solution path algorithms and related homotopy methods have a long history, in particular in the optimization community \cite{Ritter:1962ui,Bank:1983va,Ritter:1984wz,Osborne:1992fh} and in control theory (e.g. model predictive control, \cite{Garcia:1989hd,Hassibi:1999hs}).
+In particular, algorithms to compute the entire solution path for parameterized quadratic programs~(\ref{eq:pQP}) were already proposed by \cite{Bank:1983va,Ritter:1984wz}; \cite[Chapter 5]{Murty:1988wc} and~\cite{Gartner:2009vv}.

+More recently these methods had an independent revival in machine learning, in particular for computing exact solution paths in the context of support vector machines and related problems \cite{Hastie:2004uj,Rosset:2007fy,Wu:2008tu,Gartner:2009vv}, and also regression techniques such as $\ell_1$-regularized least squares \cite{Osborne:2000kg,Malioutov:2005cp,Mairal:2012wu}.
+Similar methods were also applied by \cite{Efron:2004tz,Gunter:2005tk,Lee:2006vw,Wang:2006cx,Bach:2006uv,Wang:2006tn,Loosli:2007wf,GyeminLee:2007ha,Wang:2008tj} to special cases of quadratic programs, in particular cases where the solution path is piecewise linear.